 Furthermore, several reports are scheduled for the future:

 - Report 1 “Data handling on transmission systems: A survey of needs for transmission utilities to understand they current issues related with continuous grow of data in control rooms”, end 2020

 - Special issue of the Task Force in an international journal, announced before the end of 2021

-- Report 2 “Compilation of data mining, artificial intelligence and machine learning applications to enhance the value of data in control rooms”, by PES General Meeting 2021
+- Report 2 “Application of data mining, artificial intelligence and machine learning algorithms to maintain the secure operation of transmission systems”, by IEEE PES General Meeting 2022

-- End of 2020: Report 1 “Data handling on transmission systems: A survey of needs for transmission utilities to understand they current issues related with continuous grow of data in control rooms”
+- May 2021: Finalization of First Technical Report “Data handling on transmission systems: A survey of needs for transmission utilities to understand they current issues related with continuous grow of data in control rooms”

 |Marcos Netto||National Renewable Energy Laboratory||USA|

 |Yoshihiko Susuki||Osaka Prefecture University||Japan|

 |Simon Tindemans||TU Delft||Netherlands|